Nanolx/NanoDroid/doc/Applications.md

 ## Alter provided Applications

-You can prevent applications from being magic-mounted or installed by **removing** them from the file
+You can control what applications to install using the file

 `.nanomod-apps`